ilvme/ilvme-site-next/src/content/essays/markdown-style-guide.md

 ---
-title: 'Markdown Style Guide'
+title: "Markdown Style Guide"
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."

 published: true
 publishTime: 2016-12-31
-heroImage: '/blog-placeholder-1.jpg'
+heroImage: "/blog-placeholder-1.jpg"
 tags: []
 ---